"I hadn't been beaten up in a movie before and I was very excited by the idea of being clubbed to death."

 - Vin Diesel took a voluntary pay cut to jump start the production of The Chronicles of Riddick 2 with an R rating and avoid Executive Meddling.

 - Bob Hoskins has said one of his motivations behind starring in Who Framed Roger Rabbit was that he'd get to be onscreen with Bugs Bunny.

 - Most if not all of the All-Star Cast of Glengarry Glen Ross agreed to be paid less than their usual asking prices because the script was so good.
 Enthusiasm was so high during production that cast members would come down to the set on their days off simply to watch the other performances.

 - Helen Mirren loved working on Red so much, thanks to the action-heavy role she had in the film, that she has said "I'm there!" to any planned sequel.
-There will indeed be a sequel, and Helen is very excited about it.
+And she did indeed return for Red 2.

 - Broadway legend Hinton Battle agreed to play Sweet, the Dancing Demon in the Buffy the Vampire Slayer Musical Episode, "Once More With Feeling" primarily because he was a huge fan of the show and thought the idea of getting made up like a demon would be "a stone cold groove" that he had never experienced before.

 - Stanley Tucci took the role of Dr. Abraham Erskine in Captain America: The First Avenger for one very simple reason: he'd get to use a German accent, and he'd never done that before.